gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 * For Docker: [frontline-injector-docker-image](https://github.com/gatling/frontline-injector-docker-image)
 ## Local

-It's possible to have FrontLine use a "Local" pool to deploy a single injector on the same host.
+It's possible to have Gatling Enterprise use a "Local" pool to deploy a single injector on the same host.
 This option is turned off by default and has to be enabled in the frontline.conf file:

 ```hocon